-The 2016 season: A warm Spring lead to a healthy start to the season.
+The 2017 season: A warm Spring lead to a healthy start to the season.
 A few Spring storms damaged some of the early growth, but this is the norm in this region.
-Vine growth was generally strong, and the vines healthy with a moderate crop.
+Vine growth was generally strong, and the vines healthy with a good crop.

 The ripening period of February and March was cool, with the ripening process slowed.This leads to wines of finesse, purity, and a wonderfully fresh lightness.

 A very unusual rain event in late March, lead to 50 - 75mm of rain over 2 days.
 The whites were well picked by then, so it was not an issue in this regard..
 April was long, mild and dry – a godsend for the reds.